 Don't let the name fool you.
 A heat pump can keep you comfortable even if it's warm outside!
 Heat pumps are designed to transport hot air out of your home in the summer and bring in warm air during the winter.
 A heat pump is a great option for families in Maine.

 If you want to remain comfortable throughout the year, call Lee J Bell Construction LLC.
-We install and repair heat pumps in Dixmont & Pittsfield, ME and surrounding areas.
+We install and repair heat pumps in Dixmont & Pittsfield, and Hampden, ME and surrounding areas.
 We have the right experience with heat pumps.
 Call us today for a free estimate on your service.

 We work with all of the top producers of home heating and air conditioning systems.
 If you need someone to install or replace your heat pump, call Lee J Bell Construction.
 We'll:

 A heat pump will save you money and keep you comfortable.
 Call Lee J Bell Construction right now to learn more about your options.

 Halcyon systems eliminate the need for a basement or attic-located evaporator unit and bulky ductwork by using thin copper tubing that pumps refrigerant directly to discreet wall-mounted or concealed units inside.
 Even more remarkable, this same unit works in reverse in winter, absorbing heat from the outside air and moving it indoors to heat your home.
 The result?
 Efficient cooling and heating for year round, whole-house comfort in most climates.
 Available in numerous mix-and-match capacities and configurations, there's a Halcyon mini-split system for even the most difficult to heat and cool areas.

 Like your refrigerator, heat pumps use electricity to pump refrigerant and transfer heat from one space to another.
 When we transfer heat from within our home to the outdoors, we call it "air conditioning".
 Conversely, when we transfer heat from the outdoors to within the home, we call it a "heat-pump".